SU-SOE/stanford_news/README.md

 Configuration
 ---

-- Pull in this branch.
-- Build.
+Example use of this module:
+* If not enabled, enable module and clear cache
+* Add your news taxonomy terms to the Topics taxonomy:
+  * Navigate to  Structure > Taxonomy > Topics (/admin/structure/menu/manage/news-topics)
+  * Click on +Add term
+  * Add the new term
+  * In the URL alias field add the path /news/term-name
+  * Save.

-- Add terms to the Topics taxonomy.
-They have a generated path.
+* Add your terms to the Topics Menu
-- Create a menu with your taxonomy terms.
-- Go to /admin/structure/types/manage/stanford_page/display and allow Topics Menus block to be added via the Layout Builder.
-- Create articles and tag them with a term from the taxonomy.
+  * Navigate to Structure > Menus > Topics (/admin/structure/taxonomy/manage/stanford_topics/overview)
-- Create term list pages.
+  * Create layout for the term list pages
-- They need paths like this: /news/term-1 (term name) or /news/all
+  * Navigate to Structure > Taxonomy > Topics > Manage Display (admin/structure/taxonomy/manage/stanford_topics/overview/display)
+  * Click on Manage layout
-- On this page, use the layout builder to add your menu.
+  * add your menu.
-- On this page, add the News Terms block.
+  * add the News Terms block.
-- On this page, add the Newsletter Sign up block.
+  * add the Newsletter Sign up block.

+* Add a news item and tag it with the appropriate topics:
+  * Content > Add content > Stanford News (/node/add/stanford_news)

 Troubleshooting